serversideup/github-action-docker-swarm-deploy/README.md

 | ssh_remote_port         | The SSH port of the remote server you would like to connect to.                                  | `22`                                                 | false    |
 | stack_name              | The name of your Docker stack.                                                                   |                                                      | ⚠️ true  |

+## Working with SSH
+SSH can have a few moving parts and it's important you get this right.
+Here's a few pointers to ensure you have the right setup.

+### ssh_deploy_user
+This is the user you want to connect to your server with.
+This is most likely going to be `deploy` but could be different depending on your setup.
+It is very important that whatever user you choose, this user should have permissions to run `docker stack deploy` (without `sudo`).

+### ssh_remote_hostname
+This is the hostname or IP address of your server.
+This is most likely going to be your server's public IP address.
+This can be `1.2.3.4` or `myserver.example.com`.

+### ssh_remote_port
+This is the port of your SSH server.
+This is most likely going to be `22` but could be different depending on your setup.
+Make sure this port is accessible from GitHub Actions.
+You may have to allow this port through your router, firewall, or security policy with your hosting provider.

+### ssh_remote_known_hosts
+This is the public key of your SSH server to validate we are connecting to the right server.
+It must be in a [valid known_hosts format](https://www.ibm.com/docs/en/zos/3.1.0?topic=daemon-ssh-known-hosts-file-format).

 ### Removing the "ssh_remote_known_hosts" warning
 ![image](.github/img/known-hosts-warning.png)
 For simplicity sake, we will automatically scan the known public SSH keys of your server and attempt to make a connection.
 The problem with this is it opens you up to a man-in-the-middle attack.